Service Review

 Does TruthFinder require a subscription or can I pay per report?

-TruthFinder operates on a subscription model — you pay monthly or quarterly and run unlimited searches during that period.
+TruthFinder operates on a subscription model.
+You pay monthly, quarterly, or semi-annually and run unlimited searches during that period.
 There is no per-report option for standard searches.
-PDF downloads cost an additional fee per download.
+PDF downloads and report monitoring cost an additional fee per month.
 If you only need to run one or two searches, factor in whether a full subscription is cost-effective for your situation.

 Can I use these searches for jobs, housing, or insurance decisions?